 - Place in the oven, middle shelf, and bake for 20 minutes.

-- Once pre-cooked, remove from the oven and separate the veggies slightly to make small spaces for the eggs.
-Crack the eggs and add over the top, letting them spread out evenly in the dish.
+- Once pre-cooked, remove from the oven and separate the veggies slightly to make small wells for the eggs.
+Crack the eggs over the top, letting them spread out evenly in the dish.
 Scatter the halved cherry tomatoes on top.

 - Place back in the oven for around 8-10 minutes, or until the whites are firm and the egg yolks are still slightly soft (or as you like).